micro-nova/mercury2_prog/README.md

 - `-e` or `--erase` erases the entire SPI flash on the Mercury 2
 - `-r` or `--read` reads the entire SPI flash and saves it to `dump.bit`
 - `-w` or `--write` writes to the SPI flash using the specified file.
 For example: `./mercury2_prog -w test.bit`.
 (Note that this command will automatically erase the required blocks before writing.)
+- `-o VAL` or `--output VAL` outputs a 5-bit value, VAL, specified in decimal or hex to pins FTDI_ACBUS3-7 for 100 ms

 ## Build